Birda Logo

 Cichladusa ruficauda

 The Rufous-tailed Palm Thrush, a member of the Muscicapidae family, is a bird of modest size, measuring 17–18 cm in length and weighing between 22–37 grams.
 Both sexes present a similar plumage, characterized by a bright rufous-brown head and nape, with a slightly paler back and scapulars.
 The flight feathers are dark brown with rufous edges, and the underwing coverts are a pale buffish-brown.
 The rump and tail boast a rich rufous-brown or chestnut hue.
 The face and neck-sides are predominantly pale grey, with darker lores, while the chin, throat, and upper breast are a yellowish-buff.
-The breast and flanks are pale grey, and the belly center is pale buff.
-Eye color varies from brown to red, the beak is black, and the legs can be pale brown, pale purple, or bluish-grey.
+The breast and flanks are pale grey, and the belly centre is pale buff.
+Eye colour varies from brown to red, the beak is black, and the legs can be pale brown, pale purple, or bluish-grey.
 Juveniles display dark streaks on the crown and nape, and dark bars on the back, with greyish underparts mottled with dark or dusky spots.

 Identification Tips